The May Arboretum office is currently closed to the public.

-The May Arboretum goal is to grow colonies of northern Nevada's rare, threatened and endangered plant species.
-With the completion of the greenhouse in 2017, a new era of conservation is taking place.
-Now equipped with the resources to grow plants on site, we utilize sustainable growing practices and are able to meet the needs of the May Arboretum and the community of northern Nevada for years to come.
+The May Arboretum's future goals are to grow colonies of northern Nevada's rare, threatened and endangered plant species.
+Equipped with the resources to grow plants on site, we hope begin growing sustainable plants to meet the changing needs of the May Arboretum and the community of northern Nevada.

 Garden Improvement Updates